kimchicharlie/fullstack-test-hockey-game/api/README.md

 ### Provisioning database

+The database used for this project is hosted on [ElephantSQL](https://www.elephantsql.com/), we are using a PostgreSQL 13.5

 The provided data.json contained a few duplicated teams, I have made a new one called newData.json deduplicating these.

 I have also made a small script to provision an empty postgres, the database should be filled with data already but otherwise, you can fill it using